qlineai2025/qline/DOCUMENTATION.md

 *   **Preset Management**: More complex popovers are used for saving and loading setting presets.
 The "Save" popover features an inline, headerless input for a seamless experience.
 The "Load" popover contains a list, a search field, and delete functionality, creating a mini-dashboard for managing presets.

 #### 3. Overlay Controls on Prompter Area
-To keep essential display controls accessible without cluttering the main panel, key toggles (`High Contrast`, `Flip`, `Full Screen`) are placed as overlay buttons on the bottom-right of the prompter itself.
+To keep essential display controls accessible without cluttering the main panel, key toggles (`Rewind`, `High Contrast`, `Flip`, `Full Screen`) are placed as overlay buttons on the bottom-right of the prompter itself.
 *   **Visibility**: These buttons have a semi-transparent style and their colors adapt to high-contrast mode, ensuring they are always visible but never distracting.
 *   **Grouping**: This logically groups view-manipulation controls with the view itself.